iptc/newsml-g2/MAINTENANCE.md

 6. Update the http://dev.iptc.org/G2-Approved-Changes page documenting the changes made.
 7. Tag the release in GitHub (git tag N.NN.N, git push --tags)

+### To update unit tests:

+1. Create a new dev schema referring to the latest schema version, in the `dev-schema` folder.
+2. Update the `tests/run-tests.PY` script to refer to the new version.
+3. Make a new folder in `tests/unit_test_files` and put new tests there.